 var_name(Object of class T);

-Parameters: The method std::unary_negate takes a predicate function object as an input and returns the logical counterpart of the result produced by invoking the predicate function.
+The std::unary_negate function accepts a predicate function object as an argument and provides the inverse logical outcome of calling the predicate function.

-Return Value: When the predicate function is called, it returns the logical complement of the result.
+When the predicate function is invoked, it yields the logical opposite of the output.

 Filename: UnaryNegate.cpp